dumbie/AmbiPro/Readme.md

 - A DirectX 12 or higher capable graphics adapter.

 ## Known Issues
-- Some content with HDR or DRM might not be captured and show as turned off leds.
+- Some content using DRM protection might not be captured leading to leds not lighting up.

 ## Support and bug reporting
 When you are walking into any problems or a bug you can go to my help page at https://help.arnoldvink.com so I can try to help you out and get everything working.